ymlai87416/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][top5_3]

-For the third image, the model is pretty sure that this is a Pedestrians sign, and the image does contain a Pedestrians sign.
+For the fourth image, the model is pretty sure that this is a Pedestrians sign, and the image does contain a Pedestrians sign.
 The top five softmax probabilities were

 ![alt text][top5_4]